A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Introduction

-A proof here for Proposition \ref{th:norot} invokes a series of ideas by Feehan \cite{F} in the study of the $PU(2)$-monopole equation, which in particular uses a version of the Sard--Smale theorem (see Section \ref{sec:term}).
+Our proof of Proposition \ref{th:norot} invokes a series of ideas by Feehan \cite{F} in the study of the $PU(2)$-monopole equations, which uses a version of the Sard--Smale theorem (see Section \ref{sec:term}).
+Note that Teleman \cite{Teleman} independently obtained a similar generic-parameter smoothness result for the $PU(2)$-monopole moduli spaces on closed four-manifolds as well.

 We now take $\mathcal{P} = C^r (GL (T^{*}X)) \times C^r (GL (\Lambda^{0,2})) \times C^r (GL (\Lambda^{0,0})) \times C^r (GL (\Lambda^{2,2})) \times C^r ( \Lambda^{1} \otimes \C )$ as the perturbation parameter space.
-Combining Propositions \ref{th:rank3} and \ref{th:norot} above, we obtain the following.
+Combining Propositions \ref{th:rank3} and \ref{th:norot} above, we obtain the following: